Exploring the Great Outdoors: 5 National Park Honeymoon Ideas

 Location: Coastal Maine, about midway between Portland and the Canadian border.

-Why Go: For its breathtaking coastline, granite peaks, and scenic drives.
-Hike a mountain summit.
-Hit the ocean for some sea kayaking.
-Or simply take your time and drive the 27-mile Park Loop Road, stopping at unique spots like Thunder Hole and Jordan Pond.
+Why Go: For its breathtaking rocky coastline, bordered by granite peaks and dense woodlands.
+Couples can summit towering peaks, get wet on ocean sea kayaking excursions, or drive the scenic 27-mile Park Loop Road, stopping at unique spots like Thunder Hole and Jordan Pond.

-Can't Miss Experience: A hiking trek to the summit of Cadillac Mountain, high above the charming town of Bar Harbor.
-Your reward once at the top: picturesque views of the Cranberry Islands, spruce forests, and Frenchman Bay.
+Can't Miss Experience: A trek to the top of Cadillac Mountain, the highest point on the East Coast, perched above the charming bayside town of Bar Harbor.
+Your reward once you reach the summit: sweeping views of the Cranberry Islands, spruce forests, and Frenchman Bay.
+(Pro tip: Hike just before sunset to double down on romantic vibes.)

 Resources: http://www.nps.gov/acad/index.htm